 In March 2022, the Company granted 66,296 performance-based RSUs to certain non-executive employees that would vest upon obtaining certain scientific milestones.
 There were two separate tranches, each attached to a different set of milestones.
-The milestone related to the first tranche, made up of 21,878 RSUs, was achieved in the quarter ended March 31, 2023 and these RSUs vested.
-The remaining performance milestones were considered not probable of achievement as of March 31, 2023 and, therefore, no related stock-based compensation was recorded during the period then ending.
+The milestone related to the first tranche, made up of 21,878 RSUs, was achieved in the first quarter of 2023 and these RSUs vested.
+The remaining performance milestones were considered not probable of achievement as of September 30, 2024 and, therefore, no related stock-based compensation expense was recorded during the period then ending.